PierreLeBlond/AroundTheWorld_DEV/content/germany/munich.md

 Halo !

 Here are my first days on the road.
+I expect nothing, and I think I didn't quite realize yet what I'm getting into.

-I spent three nights in Munich, the first two one as a **couch surfer**.
+I spent my first three nights in Munich, the first two one as a **couch surfer**.
 And that's what I want to talk about, because yeah, there is nothing much to say about sightseeing, and if you want to know which buildings you can find in Munich, just look at the photos.